tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <li>FTDI SERIAL with UPDI adapter</li>
 <li>CMSIS-DAP with SWD adapter</li>
 </ul>
 <p>That's it, enough knowledge for this week.
-In 2 weeks, I will try to learn more about how to understand diagrams and how to design a circuit board.</p>
+In 2 weeks, I will try to learn more about how to understand circuit diagrams and how to design a circuit board.</p>
 <p></p>

-<h2>Manufacturing the boards</h2>
+<h2 id="assignment">Manufacturing the boards</h2>
+<p>Finally, the nightmare has come.
+I have never been good at electronics when I was in high school, and no one has ever considered me as a neat-handed person.
+Fortunately, the workflow was quite simple.</p>

-<h5>Group assignment - Characterize PCB production rules</h5>
+<h5 id="group">Group assignment - Characterize PCB production rules</h5>
-<p>This week, in order to understand the machining process, I teamed up with these classmates: .
-The goal of this group assignment is for us to characterize the potential gaps between our traces, or how thin the traces could be.
-We used the <a href="https://www.rolanddga.com/es/productos/3d/srm-20-fresadora-compacta">Roland MonoFab SRM-20</a> machine to mill this <a href="http://academy.cba.mit.edu/classes/electronics_production/linetest.png">test file</a>.
+<p>The goal of this group assignment is for us to know the potential gaps between our traces, or how thin the traces could be.
+Since the machines are always occupied and the booking system at Fab Lab Barcelona was not really effective, our class couldn't have a chance to do many group tests.
+In the end, we were able to finish only 1 group test with the participation of the whole class.</p>

+<p>We used the <a href="https://www.rolanddga.com/es/productos/3d/srm-20-fresadora-compacta">Roland MonoFab SRM-20</a> machine to mill this <a href="http://academy.cba.mit.edu/classes/electronics_production/linetest.png">test file</a> provided by the instructors.
 Detailed specs of the machine:</p>
 <ul>
-<li>Work area: 232 x 156mm</li>
+<li>Work area: 203 x 152 x 60mm</li>
 <li>Loadable workpiece weight: 2kg</li>
-<li>Operating speed: 6mm/min - 1,800 mm/min</li>
+<li>Operating speed: 6mm/min - 1,800mm/min</li>
-<li>Operation strokes (x,y,z): 203 x 152 x 60mm</li>
+<li>Spindle speed: 3,000 – 7,000rpm</li>
+<li>Input Format : RML-1</li>
+<li>Material: Modeling Wax, Chemical Wood, Foam, Acrylic, PCB</li>
 </ul>

 <p>We prepared the <code>.rml</code> files using <a href="http://fabmodules.org/">Fab Modules</a>.
 The workflow of Fab Modules is pretty straightforward, and here are some recaps of steps followed:</p>
 <ul>
 <li>Select <code>.png</code> input format and load the <code>.png</code> files</li>
 <li>Select <code>.rml</code> output format</li>
 <li>Select the proper process: PCB traces (1/64) or PCB outline (1/32).
 This will automatically define the proper <strong>cut depth</strong> (0.1mm for milling traces and 0.6mm for cutting).</li>
 <li>Select <strong>SRM-20</strong> in the output machine.
-Modify settings to origin 0,0,0 (x,y,z); zjog = 12 (to make sure the milling bit will be lifted up while moving across the workpiece and avoid damaging both the traces and the bit itself); and home 0,0,12 (x,y,z).</li>
+Modify settings to origin 0,0,0 (x,y,z); zjog = 12 (to make sure the milling bit will be lifted up while moving across the workpiece and avoid damaging both the traces and the fragile bit itself); and home 0,0,12 (x,y,z).</li>
 <li>Select the proper <strong>direction</strong>.
 If there are thin traces on the board, we need to select the <strong>conventional</strong> direction in order to avoid thin traces.</li>
 <li>Click the <strong>calculate</strong> button to calculate the toolpath and click the <strong>save</strong> button to save the <code>.rml</code> file.</li>
 </ul>

 <p>We used <a href="http://download.rolanddg.jp/en/os_win10_3d.html">Roland VPanel</a> controller to adjusting the milling start point, the feed rate, and spindle speed.
-Detailed summary of the steps to use the milling machine and VPanel controller:</p>
+Detailed summary of the steps to use the milling machine and VPanel:</p>
 <ul>
 <li>Choose the correct milling bit for the job.
 We were provided with 2 bits: the 1/64" used for milling the traces on the board and the 1/32" used for drilling holes and cutting.</li>
-<li>Insert the milling bit into the machine and manually adjust the Z origin.</li>
+<li>Insert the proper milling bit into the machine and manually adjust the Z origin.</li>
 <li>Set origin X/Y and Z in Vpanel.
 Click the <strong>Spindle</strong> button to test if the milling bit can cut through the copper layer.</li>
-<li>Click the <strong>Cut</strong> button to add the 4 <code>.rml</code> files and start milling!</li>
+<li>Click the <strong>Cut</strong> button, then add the 4 <code>.rml</code> files and start milling hy clicking the <strong>Output</strong> button!</li>
 </ul>

 <p>And here you go the result of the test:</p>

+<p>We had an issue with the outlines cutting.
+One side was not cut completely.
+We managed to generate the file multiple times and did the process again, but we still had the same problem.
+However, we could tell from the failed test that using the default settings of Fab Modules, the machine is able to mill up to <strong>0.010mm</strong> thin trace.</p>

 <h6>What I personally learned</h6>
 <ul>
+<li>Be careful while using the double-sided tape to fix the position of the workpiece.
+Any negligence can lead to a mess, especially when we are going to use leftovers.</li>
-<li>In order to pause the milling process immediately when something bad happens, always keep the speed a bit slow, around 50-60.</li>
+<li>In order to pause the milling process immediately when something bad happens, always keep the speed a bit slow, around 50-60.
+In the case of using leftovers, keep the speed around 20-30.</li>
 <li>In order to check if the cut depth is enough, we should execute the <strong>Spindle</strong> option and make sure the color of the dust is a pinky combination of copper and resin.</li>
-<li>Always set Z origin after changing the milling bits, and moving to Z origin should be done <i>poco a poco</i>.</li>
+<li>Always reset Z origin after changing the milling bits, and moving to Z origin should be done <i>poco a poco</i>.</li>
-<li>Be careful while using the double-sided tape to fix the position of the workpiece.
-Any negligence can lead to a mess, especially when we use left-overs.</li>
+<li>Boards with thin traces should be generated in conventional direction.</li>
 <li>Last but not least, <strong>NEVER DROP THE MILLING BITS ONTO THE FLOOR!</strong></li>
 </ul>
 <p></p>

-<h5>Individual assignment - Milling and soldering the FTDI SERIAL board and the UPDI adapter</h5>
+<h5 id="milling">Individual assignment - Milling and soldering the FTDI SERIAL board and the UPDI adapter</h5>
 <p>In order to save time and materials, I teamed up with <a href="http://fabacademy.org/2020/labs/barcelona/students/roger-anguera/">Roger Anguera</a>, <a href="http://fabacademy.org/2020/labs/barcelona/students/antoine-jaunard">Antoine Jaunard</a>, and <a href="http://fabacademy.org/2020/labs/barcelona/students/marco-cataffo">Marco Cataffo</a> because all of us were going to make the FTDI board & UPDI adapter.
 We did not expect that due to this we faced a lot of problems which perhaps we would not know of while milling a single board.
 I also learned how to mill multiple boards at the same time which is useful for my own Final Project.</p>

 <h6>mods vs. Fab Modules</h6>
 <p>We tried to use <a href="http://mods.cba.mit.edu/">mods</a> to create our first <code>.rml</code> files for the <a href="http://academy.cba.mit.edu/classes/embedded_programming/FTDI/USB-FT230XS-serial.traces.png">traces</a> of the FTDI SERIAL board.
 The workflow is a bit more complicated than Fab Modules, but is still digestible in general.</p>
 <p>Some essential steps to follow:</p>